Rusih100/simple-neural-network/README.md

 ## Description
 Hi.
 This is a simple neural network model that is trained by evolution.
+The neural network is scalable, that is, the number of input and output neurons is set, as well as the number of hidden layers with the same number of neurons on each layer is set.
+The sigmoid function is used as the activation function.
 A neural network consists of two main classes [Network_training](https://github.com/Rusih100/simple_neural_network/blob/master/headers/network_training.h) and [Neuron_network](https://github.com/Rusih100/simple_neural_network/blob/master/headers/neuron_network.h).